 Discussion with health care staff and social workers to identify existing materials/resources/protocols on the topic of provision of health services for pregnant victims of gender-based violence;

 Discussion with health sector policy makers to identify legal frameworks for provision of care in the health setting in each country and multi-sectoral, multi-disciplinary Maternity-based Victim Protection Groups in all health settings.

-Situational and behavioural analysis in the 5 countries participating in the capacity building at health system setting and national level
+Situational and behavioural analysis in the 5 countries participating in the capacity building at health system setting and national level.
+Link to the report.

 If you would like more information on WS1 activities please contact: